retooth2/xenharmlib/doc/prim_intro.rst

 Harmonic primitives in xenharmlib are objects representing basic harmonic structures.
-They are created from and always relate to an **origin context**, i.e. a musical system that defines the *meaning* of their symbolic expression (e.g. a G#-4 has a different frequency in the context of 31-EDO than in the context of 12-EDO)
+They are created from and always relate to an **origin context**, i.e., a musical system that defines the *meaning* of their symbolic expression (e.g. a G#-4 has a different frequency in the context of 31-EDO than in the context of 12-EDO)